Advantages and Disadvantages of Warehouse Management Systems

 2. System Set-up

-Another part of implementing a new system is the manual aspect of setting it up.
+Another part of implementing a new WMS system is the manual aspect of setting it up.
 Your business is likely to currently consist of multiple existing systems and it will take some time to connect them to your new WMS system.

 Core business functions like your accounting software and marketplaces are crucial integrations to get set up correctly.
 Additionally, your WMS can offer enhanced functionality such as courier rules based on size or weight to get the best rates for shipments.